P. Prison, parole and probation reports

 District of Columbia

 The privacy exemption, D.C.
-Code Ann. § 2-534(a)(2), or the investigatory records exemption, id. at § 2-534(a)(3), may apply.
-See also Hines v.
-Board of Parole, 567 A.2d at 913 (exempting disclosure of inmates' pre-sentence reports, mental health assessments, academic records and records of progress within prison).
+Code Ann. § 2-534(a)(2), or the investigatory records exemption, id. § 2-534(a)(3), may apply.
+See Hines v.
+Bd. of Parole, 567 A.2d 909, 913 (D.C.
+1989) (exempting disclosure of inmates' pre-sentence reports, mental health assessments, academic records and records of progress within prison).
 The court generally should attempt to balance the privacy interests of those who are the subjects of the documents in question, or those harmed by their release, with the public interest in the release of the documents.
 See id. at 912.
 However, disclosure of certain portions may be required pursuant to D.C.
 Code Ann. § 2-536(a)(3) if those portions reflect the final opinion in an adjudicatory proceeding.

 The Department of Public Safety may not make a blanket denial of access to inmates for all records in their institutional files; only records constituting “reports” prepared or compiled during the criminal law enforcement process may be withheld.
 Withholding of Inmate Records and Regulations on Inmate Access Rights, OIP Op.
 Ltr.
 No. 05-14 (May 26, 2005).
 The Department of Public Safety may impose restrictions on inmates’ rights under the UIPA under the same standard applicable to the imposition of restrictions on inmates’ constitutional rights, i.e., where those restrictions are reasonably related to legitimate penal interests.
 Id.